Saturday, August 20, 2016

 What's wrong with this picture?

-Can you spot two wrong things?
+Can you spot two wrongs?

 I've made a bundled download of these programs - please let me know if there are others I've missed.